 While important details of financial status must be informed to all relevant parties, insignificant facts which do not influence any decisions of the investors or any interested group, need not be communicated.
 Such less significant facts are not regarded as material facts.
 What is material and what is not material depends upon the nature of information and the party to whom the information is provided.
 While income has to be shown for income tax purposes, the amount can be rounded off to the nearest ten and fraction does not matter.
 The statement of account sent to a debtor contains all the details regarding invoices raised, amount outstanding during a particular period.
 The information on debtors furnished to Registrar of Companies need not be in detail.

 The business enterprise should disclose relevant information to all the parties concerned with the organization.
 It means that any information of substance or of interest to the average investors will have to be disclosed in the financial statements.

-The Companies Act, 1956 requires that income statement and balance sheet of a company must give a fair and true view of the state of affairs of the company.
+The Companies Act, 1956 requires that income statement and balance sheet of a company must give a fair and true view of the state of affairs of

 If change has a material effect in current period and the effect of change is ascertainable the amount of change should be disclosed.

 ??If the change has a material effect in current period and the effect of change is not ascertainable wholly or in part, the fact should be disclosed.

 ??If change has no material effect in current period but which is reasonably accepted to have a material effect in later periods, the fact of such change should be appropriately disclosed.